 I believe that in most cases, if you can afford to, always hire full-time virtual staff.
-It's simply the best way to build a long-term team and get the compounded savings that you're looking for.
+It's the best way to build a long-term team and get the compounded savings you're looking for.

 So why did I mention outsourcing to Latin America?
 Simply because I assume it would be a good option if you're looking to hire Spanish-speaking staff.